 For those wanting a more rugged and interactive experience, Cranberry Wilderness is perfect for hiking, fishing, and bird watching.
 With over 35,000 acres of protected wilderness, the National Forest Service has tried to maintain the untouched beauty of the area.
 Trails are only marked by a few rock cairns that help guide hikers during periods when the trail becomes faint.
 Cranberry Wilderness also offers many trout streams and numerous waterways are stocked with trout monthly.
 Not far from the wilderness area, visitors can see the Falls of Hills Creek.
 Many trails in the Monongahela National Forest allow horses and leashed dogs to accompany their owners on the trails.

 In addition to challenging trails, the Highland Scenic Highway is also close to the Cass Scenic Railroad State Park.
 Cass, once an old logging railroad, now takes rail fans on beautiful fall foliage rides, as well as bluegrass music and mystery theater rides.
 The Durbin & Greenbrier Valley Railroad boasts three different rail lines.
-Ride lengths vary between 2-7 hours and visitors can choose to ride the New Tygart Flyer, the Cheat Mountain Salamander, or the Durbin Rocket.
+Ride lengths vary between 2-7 hours and visitors can choose to ride the New Tygart Flyer or the Durbin Rocket.
 Each train offers a unique experience and follows a different route from the other two.

 National Radio Astronomy Observatory